Annual income tax returns in the Netherlands

 F form: for relatives of a deceased person.

 You can file your taxes digitally via the Belastingdienst website.
 However, the program is only available in Dutch and you will first need to apply for a DigiD.
 The other option is to enlist the help of a tax accountant or adviser.
 Many English-speaking advisers who specialise in expat and international tax issues have offices in Amsterdam.
 Please keep in mind that if you do not already have a DigiD account, it can take a few weeks to arrange this, so don't leave it until the last minute.

 If you arrived in or left the Netherlands in the course of the year, filing a tax return may be particularly advantageous.

-Please note: as of 2016 the Belastingdienst will focus primarily on digital communication.
+Please note: the Belastingdienst focuses primarily on digital communication.
 Activate your online account at MijnOverheid.nl in order to access your messages.
 To use this service you must first have a DigiD.

 After submitting a tax return, you will receive a preliminary assessment from the tax authorities.
 The preliminary assessment takes between 6 to 12 weeks after the return has been submitted.
 In the case of an M form, it can take up to 24 weeks before the assessment is made.
 The preliminary assessment is simply an estimation.
 Once tax authorities have checked the return, you will receive a final assessment along with payment or refund details.

 Tax Information number: